nicklockwood/iVersion/README.md

 	@property (nonatomic, copy) NSString *applicationVersion;

 The current version number of the app.
-This is set automatically from the  CFBundleShortVersionString (if available) or CFBundleVersion string in the info.plist and it's probably not a good ideas to change it unless you know what you are doing.
-In some cases your bundle version may not match the publicly known "display" version of your app, in which case use the display version here.
+This is set automatically from the  CFBundleShortVersionString (if available) or CFBundleVersion string in the info.plist and it's probably not a good idea to change it unless you know what you are doing.
 Note that the version numbers on iTunes and in the remote versions Plist will be compared to this value, not the one in the info.plist.

     @property (nonatomic, copy) NSString *applicationBundleID;